 Alejandro Cerrudo is a Chicago based-choreographer born in Madrid, Spain.
 His professional career includes work with Stuttgart Ballet, Nederlands Dans Theater 2, and Hubbard Street Dance Chicago (HSDC).
 Cerrudo became HSDCʼs Resident Choreographer in 2008 and held that position until 2018.
-In 2020, Peter Boal named Cerrudo the first Resident Choreographer of Pacific Northwest Ballet, a post he will hold for three seasons, beginning in Fall 2020.
+In 2020, Peter Boal named Cerrudo the first Resident Choreographer of Pacific Northwest Ballet, a post he will held for three seasons from 2020 to 2023.

 Cerrudo’s body of work has been performed by more than 20 professional dance companies around the world.
 In March 2012, upon receiving the Joyce Theater Foundationʼs second Rudolf Nureyev Prize for New Dance, Cerrudo was invited by Pacific Northwest Ballet to choreograph his first work for the company, Memory Glow.
 Additional honors include an award from the Boomerang Fund for Artists (2011) and the Prince Prize for Commissioning Original Work from the Prince Charitable Trusts (2012) for his acclaimed major work, One Thousand Pieces.
 In 2014, he was awarded the USA Donnelley Fellowship by United States Artists.